Shebuka/SC-Datarunner-UEX/README.md

 1. Download the [latest release](https://github.com/Shebuka/SC-Datarunner-UEX/releases) `.7z` file from the "Assets" section.
 2. Extract the `SC-Datarunner-UEX` folder to any location on your computer.
-3. Ensure Star Citizen is installed (LIVE or PTU environment).
+3. Ensure Star Citizen is installed (LIVE or PTU environment) and in English (🇬🇧).
 4. Obtain your personal UEX Secret Key from [UEXCorp.space](https://uexcorp.space/account/home/tab/account_main#panel-secret-key) by logging into your account and scrolling to the Secret Key section on your account page.

 ### Uninstalling